StIvesTabletop/stivestabletop.github.io/_posts/2022-10-19-fortyfirst-session.md

 A couple of quick games of [Big Dig][BD] finished the night while 2 people waited for the remaining long games to finish.

 Next session is 2nd November.
 If there are any games you want to play then do let us know on [Discord or Facebook][Contact] and we will try and bring them along and matchmake some fellow gamers.
-Otherwise commitee and regular gamers bring plenty of games to choose from every session, we have tried 142 so far.
+Otherwise committee and regular gamers bring plenty of games to choose from every session, we have tried 142 so far.

 ????
 Advert for charity night 30th November ????